bydens/A-Platform-Game/README.md

 ###Installation :

   1. Start command line.
-  1. In folder `devel`
   1. Run `npm install`.

 In folder `node_modules` will load the required dependencies.

 ###Usage :

-  1. In command line to write `test-in-browser`.
+  1. In command line to write `npm run test-in-browser`.
   1. Start browser.
   1. In address line to write `http://127.0.0.1:9966/`